North Hertfordshire (UK Parliament constituency)

+History

 The constituency was created for the 1983 general election, and abolished for the 1997 general election.

-History

-The constituency was formed from the bulk of the abolished County Constituency of Hitchin.
-On abolition, western areas, including Hitchin, formed part of the new County Constituency of Hitchin and Harpenden.
-Remaining parts, including Letchworth, Baldock and Royston, formed the majority of the new County Constituency of North East Hertfordshire.
+It was formed from the bulk of the abolished constituency of Hitchin.
+On abolition, western areas, including Hitchin, formed part of the new constituency of Hitchin and Harpenden.
+Remaining parts, including Letchworth, Baldock and Royston, formed the majority of the new constituency of North East Hertfordshire.

 It was a safe Conservative seat for its entire existence.
-Its first MP, Ian Stewart, previously held the old marginal seat of Hitchin, and its last, Oliver Heald, currently represents North East Hertfordshire.
+Its first MP, Ian Stewart, previously held the old marginal seat of Hitchin, and its second and last, Oliver Heald, represented North East Hertfordshire until he stood down at the 2024 General Election.